 The date was January 9, 2016 and the place was Vitello’s Jazz Club in North Hollywood.
 Alex Frank was playing bass with Johnny Mandel and his Big Band in an event celebrating Mandel’s 90th birthday.
 The venue was filled with celebrities, including Marilyn and Alan Bergman, Paul Williams, and Michael Feinstein.
 After the concert, Alex heard a voice calling his name and insisting he sit down at his table.
 It was Quincy Jones, and he said to Alex, “I have two words for you—Ray Brown.”
 Not too shabby to be compared to one jazz legend by another one.

-Alex Frank is a proud artist endorser of Gallien-Krueger bass amplifiers.
+Alex Is a proud endorser of Gallien-Krueger Amps.